 Throughout this challenge, a lot of my friends have asked me how I was going to manage to only spend $70 a week, especially with Thanksgiving being thrown in the mix.
 Planning, planning, planning was the key to my success.
 Every weekend I would sit down and plan out my meals for the week and go to the store and ONLY buy the items I needed for those meals.
 Those meals included breakfast, lunch, dinner and 2 snacks per day.
 I did a whole lot of meal prepping on Sundays to avoid failures during the busy work weeks.
 And for Thanksgiving, we went to have lunch with my in-laws and I planned to bring side items that would fit within our budget.
 Below are links to some of the recipes I used.

 Barbque Chicken Tenders

 Now for my epic failures.
 Eating out.
 We started out so strong.
 We brought leftovers for lunch at the office.
 Planned ahead so we didn’t eat out on busy nights when the kids had girl scouts and cub scouts.
 And then our family invited us to Dollywood with free tickets.
 Dollywood didn’t break us.
 We didn’t spend any money at Dollywood.
 But we did eat lunch out before we went to Dollywood and ate dinner out after Dollywood (we were STARVING).
-And then my husband and I had a much-needed date night so that meant dinner and drinks out.
+And then my husband and I had a much-needed date night so that meant dinner and drinks out or at home, since you can make the homemade drinks with the best under counter ice makers you can find online.
 And of course ,we had to go out to eat when we were invited to my sister-in-law’s birthday dinner.

 So as you can see, I’ve got a good handle on my grocery habits.
 But eating out is still a bit of a problem.
 But hey, baby steps right?!
 The first step to fixing a problem is recognizing the problem.